OU Law is ranked 13th in the nation out of more than 200 law schools as a Best Value Law School.

 Additionally, AccessLex, our financial counseling/educational partners, have vetted & compiled a list of numerous external scholarships in a database for us.
 Click here to view & apply for those.

-Current opportunities are listed here and are updated throughout the year.
-Click on each scholarship heading to learn more about their specific application requirements and process.
+Current external opportunities are listed here and are updated throughout the year.
+Click on each scholarship heading to learn more about their specific application requirements and processes.

 AccessLex, our financial counseling/educational partners, have vetted & compiled a list of numerous external scholarships in a database for us.
 Click here to view & apply for those.